Johnny Chester: Biography

-He recorded further material for W&G on their sub-label, In Records, but none charted, and by mid-1966 he parted with the W&G and The Chessmen.
+He recorded further material for W&G on their sub-label, In Records, but none charted, and by mid-1966, he parted with the W&G and The Chessmen.
 Retaining Bert Stacpool, he formed the Johnny Chester Four with Johnny Marco on guitar and Tom Vigushin on bass guitar.
 As well as maintaining his musical career, Chester was a DJ for eight years on Melbourne radio station, 3UZ.
-In May 1968, Chester joined with a new backing band, Jigsaw, with Fenton, Ray Eames on lead guitar (ex-Tony Worsley and the Fabulous Blue Jays), Ron Gilby on rhythm guitar, Dennis Tucker on bass guitar (both Merv Benton and the Tamlas), and later in 1968, they toured Vietnam performing for the Australian and American Forces.
+In May 1968, Chester joined a new backing band, Jigsaw, with Fenton, Ray Eames on lead guitar (ex-Tony Worsley and the Fabulous Blue Jays), Ron Gilby on rhythm guitar, Dennis Tucker on bass guitar (both Merv Benton and the Tamlas), and later in 1968, they toured Vietnam performing for the Australian and American Forces.
 Jigsaw also had an independent career.
 Chester's last pop single, "Heaven Help the Man", appeared in 1968 on Astor Records.
-According to Australian rock music historian, Ian McFarlane, Chester is "one of Melbourne's first and best rock'n'roll singers of the early 1960s".
+According to Australian rock music historian Ian McFarlane, Chester is "one of Melbourne's first and best rock'n'roll singers of the early 1960s".
 Music journalist, author and historian, Ed Nimmervoll, felt that in the early 1960s, Chester was an "essential inclusion on any major national rock package coming into Melbourne", and during the 1970s he "helped bring Australian country music to pop respectability".

 In 1969, Chester's first two country music singles, "Green Green" and "Highway 31", were issued on Phillips Records.
 Johnny Chester and Jigsaw signed to Fable Records, owned by Tudor (ex-W&G Records).
 Fenton died in an industrial accident during the construction of the South Eastern Freeway in Melbourne and was replaced on drums by Eddie Chapel.
 At about that time, Eames was replaced by Jon Calderwood.
 In August 1970, Jigsaw, without Chester, had a number-one hit with a cover version of United Kingdom group, Christie's "Yellow River".
-It was co-credited with Sydney-based band Autumn which also covered the track.
+It was co-credited with Sydney-based band Autumn, which also covered the track.
 With Chester, Jigsaw had five hit singles on the Go-Set National Top 40: "Gwen (Congratulations)" (No. 26, October 1971), "Shame and Scandal" (No. 13, February 1972), "Midnight Bus" (No. 25, December), "The World's Greatest Mum" (No. 9, August 1973) and "She's My Kind of Woman" (No. 19, June 1974).

-Chester has won Golden Guitars at the Country Music Awards of Australia for best selling track in 1975.
+Chester won Golden Guitars at the Country Music Awards of Australia for best-selling track in 1975.
 In 1977, he toured nationally, backed by the Blue Denim Country Band, and also compered Country Road for ABC-TV.
 In 1979, he formed Hotspur and continued to issue country music singles and albums into the 1980s.
 From 1981 to 1983, at three successive Tamworth Country Music Festivals, he won Male Vocalist of the Year.
 In 1994, he was awarded the Songmaker of the Year Award from the Tamworth Songwriters Association.